 How To Avoid Discouraging Your Employees

-When in a leadership position within a company, it can be easy to dismiss exactly how much control you have.
+company, it can be easy to dismiss exactly how much control you have.
 In reality, those in a position of authority have the unique privilege and responsibility of speaking into other’s lives.
 A key aspect of this job description is guiding, leading, and regulating performance and behavior.
 While all three of these tools are essential to the growth of a team, excessive or harsh regulation can discourage employees over time.
 Rather than give you a list of things to avoid when directing employees, here are key ways to invest in your employees.

 See People, Not Employees